tcartwright/tcdbtools/docs/Invoke-DBSafeShrink.md

     -Direction <String>
-        If the direction is twoway then the the indexes are moved to the temporary file and back after the orginal file is shrunk.
+        If the direction is twoway then the the indexes are moved to the temporary file and back after the original file is shrunk.
 If the direction is oneway, then the indexes are moved to the temporary file, and the process will be complete.